 - What action should visitors take, and in what order?

-- What does your current site do well that we must preserve?
+- What does your current site do well that must be preserved?

 - What is the single most important business problem the new site needs to solve?